-We present an in situ nanobeam grazing-incidence X-ray diffraction (nanoGIXD) study of real sized organic field effect transistor (OFET) under applied voltage.
+We present an in situ nanobeam grazing-incidence X-ray diffraction (nanoGIXD) study of real-sized organic field effect transistors (OFET) under applied voltage.
 The nano-sized beam allows for spatially resolved monitoring of the structural behavior across the poly(3-hexylthiophene) (P3HT) polymer channel and the interfacial regions of the source and drain gold electrodes before and after the operation cycle.
 We observe major alterations of the gold contacts, in particular diffusion of Au atoms into the polymer channel and a local reorientation of the recrystallized Au nanocrystallites quantified by Hermans’ orientation factors.
-Therefore the initially sharp electrode-polymer interfaces are significatly modified as a result of device operation.
+Therefore, the initially sharp electrode-polymer interfaces are significantly modified as a result of device operation.
 Our findings demonstrate that nanoGIXD has a high potential to probe functionality and reliability of working organic devices.